The Catholic Social Media Guide to Digital Evangelism

 1. List your church’s physical address: This will help Facebook’s neighborhood-based algorithm work for you.
 Whenever someone shares a piece of content from your church, Facebook compares the parish zip code, followers’ zip codes, and the zip codes of your follower’s friends before sorting the shared post into people’s newsfeeds.
 This will help reach more people in your area.

 2. Use a profile picture and a cover photo that will help parishioners recognize your parish as a trusted source of information.
 Be sure to use a high-quality image set to Facebook specifications.

-3. Turn on messages, so parishioners can reach you over the Facebook message tool.
+3. Turn on messages, so parishioners can reach you over the Facebook Messenger.

 4. Include important information in the About Us section such as your website, phone number, and weekend Mass times to make it easier for people to engage with you.